withplum/schwifty/docs/source/examples.rst

   >>> IBAN('DX89 3704 0044 0532 0130 00')
   ...
-  ValueError: Unknown country-code DX
+  InvalidCountryCode: Unknown country-code DX

   >>> IBAN('DE99 3704 0044 0532 0130 00')
   ...
-  ValueError: Invalid checksum digits
+  InvalidChecksumDigits: Invalid checksum digits

 For BICs it is checked if the country-code and the length is valid and if the structure matches the